Did you know that Gabapentin might be helpful for depression and anxiety?

-SSRI medications are commonly prescribed for depression and anxiety.
-These work by preventing the reabsorption of serotonin into your brain’s neurons, making the neurotransmitter more abundant.
-Serotonin is a chemical that is thought to regulate mood, happiness, and levels of anxiety
+SSRI medications are commonly prescribed alongside gabapentin for depression and anxiety.
+SSRIs work by preventing the reabsorption of serotonin into your brain’s neurons, making the neurotransmitter more abundant.
+Serotonin is a chemical that is thought to regulate mood and anxiety levels.

 There are many different types of SSRIs, but some common examples include Zoloft, Prozac, and Lexapro.
-SSRIs typically cause fewer side effects than many other types of antidepressants, which is one of the reasons why they are popular.
+SSRIs typically cause fewer side effects than many other types of antidepressants, which is one of the reasons why they’re so popular.

-Therapy is widely used to treat anxiety and depression, and it is highly effective.
-There are many different types of depression, though Cognitive Behavioral Therapy (CBT) is particularly effective.
-This type of therapy is goal-oriented and structured, focusing on addressing the source of irrational thought and changing unfavorable behaviors.
+Therapy is widely delivered to treat anxiety and depression for those prescribed gabapentin, and it’s highly effective.
+Although there are many types of depression and anxiety therapy, Cognitive Behavioral Therapy (CBT) is particularly effective.
+Goal-oriented and structured, CBT addresses the source of irrational thought to alter unfavorable behaviors.

-In fact, the most effective way to care for your mental health is by using a combination treatment that uses both medication and talk therapy.
-Medication and therapy can give you a 60% better chance of recovery as opposed to just one treatment alone.
+In fact, the most effective way to care for your mental health is to leverage a combination of medication and talk therapy — which enables a 60% better chance of recovery than just one treatment alone.

-Gabapentin is an anticonvulsant medication that is used for treating seizures and nerve pain associated with shingles.
-However, it also is known for producing anti-anxiolytic effects (i.e. anti-anxiety effects), which is why it is sometimes used for treating anxiety.
+Gabapentin is an anticonvulsant medication that is prescribed for treating seizures and nerve pain associated with shingles.
+However, it also is known for producing anti-anxiolytic (anti-anxiety) effects, which is why gabapentin is often prescribed for treating anxiety.

-Gabapentin is usually prescribed at a low dose to start, but can be gradually increased as time goes on.
-While a psychiatric provider will likely not prescribe gabapentin as a first course of action, it may be used alongside other treatments to help improve symptoms.
+Gabapentin is usually prescribed at a low dose to start but can be gradually increased as needed.
+While a psychiatric provider will likely not prescribe gabapentin for anxiety or depression as a first course of action, it may be used alongside other treatments to help improve symptoms.

-To speak with a psychiatric provider about what course of treatment is right for you, Brightside is here and ready to get you started.
-We’re here to offer you therapy and psychiatric care right from home, with unlimited messaging access to your provider and medications delivered right to your door.
+A Brightside psychiatric provider can help you determine what treatment plan is right for you.
+We offer therapy and psychiatric care right from the comfort of home — including unlimited messaging with your provider and medications delivered right to your door.

-Fill out your free assessment to see how Brightside can help you find the right medication for you.
+Fill out your complimentary assessment to see how Brightside can help you find the right care plan.